gitscrum-team/gitscrum-wordpress/README.md

 ### Roadmap

-( [ ] )  Explore your GitScrum project seamlessly integrated into WordPress
+[ ]  Explore your GitScrum project seamlessly integrated into WordPress.

-( [ ] )  Effortlessly generate tasks for your team directly within WordPress.
+[ ]  Effortlessly generate tasks for your team directly within WordPress.

-( [ ] )  Synchronize your WordPress posts with tasks seamlessly
+[ ]  Synchronize your WordPress posts with tasks seamlessly

 ### Join Our Development Team!